X. DEVELOPER RECOMMENDATIONS

 kdeconnect.daemon.
 How do I fix it?

-3. How can I contact you?
+5. How can I contact the KDE Connect team?
 I'd like to talk to the team about an issue/ suggestion.

 - Telegram: You can find a link to our Telegram group here.